JTDev21/Vid2Ascii/README.md

   - To resolve this issue try adding more threads, by typing 'y' to "resize output"
   - Or set "Using threads" to 0.
 The only problem with this is you are not going to be viewing the converted video in real-time.

+### Notes
+- There's an exe file in case you do not want to compile my code.
+- There is no audio support.

 ### Bad Apple
 https://www.youtube.com/watch?v=a1omROIEgd8